sa2ajj/docker/docs/sources/installation/macos.rst

 Then it will use Puppet to perform an initial setup in this machine:

-* Download & untar the most recent docker binary tarball to vagrant homedir.
+* Download & untar the most recent docker binary tarball to vagrant home directory.
-* Debootstrap to /var/lib/docker/images/ubuntu.
+* Debootstrap to :file:`/var/lib/docker/images/ubuntu`.
-* Install & run dockerd as service.
+* Install & run docker as service.
-* Put docker in /usr/local/bin.
+* Put docker in :file:`/usr/local/bin`.
-* Put latest Go toolchain in /usr/local/go.
+* Put latest Go toolchain in :file:`/usr/local/go`.

 You now have a Ubuntu Virtual Machine running with docker pre-installed.

-To access the VM and use Docker, Run ``vagrant ssh`` from the same directory as where you ran ``vagrant up``.
+To access the VM and use Docker, Run :command:`vagrant ssh` from the same directory as where you ran :command:`vagrant up`.
 Vagrant will make sure to connect you to the correct VM.

 .. code-block:: bash